Chip-Scale Transmitter Module for Real-Time Continuous-Variable QKD: Conclusions

 \section{Conclusions}

-In this work, we demonstrated the first CV-QKD system featuring a complete chip-scale transmitter.
-The presented TX module leverages telecom-grade chip-scale IQ modulator and laser, adapted for CV-QKD applications.
-This miniaturized design enables a significant reduction in footprint, cost and manufacturing scalability, allowing a complete CV-QKD transmitter to be implemented in currently precluded form factors, such as pluggables or PCIe cards.\\ The system incorporating this module generates secure keys in real time at rates up to 9.1 kbit/s and supports optical links with losses up to 21 dB, with validated secret-key generation over a 102~km channel.
+In this work, we demonstrated the first CV-QKD system with a transmitter composed exclusively of chip-scale components.
+The presented TX module leverages telecom-grade chip-scale IQ modulator and laser modules, adapted for CV-QKD applications.
+This miniaturized design enables a significant reduction in footprint, cost and manufacturing scalability, allowing a complete CV-QKD transmitter to be implemented in currently precluded form factors, such as pluggables or PCIe cards.
+Equipped with this module, the system generates real-time secure keys under individual and collective attacks up to 9.1 kbit/s and 6.4 kbit/s back-to-back, and 0.3 and 0.1 bit/s at their maximum reach, corresponding to losses of 21 dB and 18 dB, equivalent to 105 and 90 km fibers.
 This performance enables secure communication over typical metropolitan links and can extend to longer distances when combined with trusted nodes, providing key rates compatible with real-time AES encryption.
 These results represent a significant step towards practical, compact, and deployable quantum-secured communication systems, paving the way for broader applications in finance, healthcare, and beyond.\\ Future research will focus on extending this level of miniaturization to the receiver, incorporating chip-scale laser and integrated coherent detector, to demonstrate a complete scalable CV-QKD system.
 Additional efforts will target DSP and post-processing optimization to further increase system reach and real-time key rates.

 \paragraph{Funding:} Funded by the European Union as part of the projects QuNEST and SEQRET (Grant Agreements: 101120422, 101091591).
 Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or REA.
 Neither the European Union nor the granting authority can be held responsible for them.